Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Model and observation of inertial waves

 We remark that this equation reduces to Eq.~(2.9) in \cite{Watson81} if $\gamma=0$ and to Eq.~(8) in \cite{Damien22} if $\fh_m=0$.
 However, vanishing Cauchy data are imposed at the poles in \cite{Damien22}, which for $|m|\leq 1$ may yield solutions that do not correspond to the unseparated equation \eqref{eq-vorticity-freq}.

-The system \eqref{eq:separated}-\eqref{bc-operator} is the underlying model for the parameter inversion problem considered in Section \ref{sec:ip}.
-Solving this inverse problem requires measured data, which is the newly discovered inertial waves in this study.
-The acquisition process will be detailed in the forthcoming section.
+The system \eqref{eq:separated}–\eqref{bc-operator} provides the forward model for the parameter inversion problem addressed in Section \ref{sec:ip}.
+Solving this inverse problem requires inertial wave observations.
+The data acquisition process is described in the following section.